-If the battery runs down when the computer enters Standby mode, you will lose any unsaved data.
+If the battery runs down while your computer is in Standby mode, you will lose any unsaved data.
 Going back to the previous work state is impossible.
 To avoid loss of data, you should save your data frequently.

 If the computer is not used for 25 minutes, it will enter Standby mode.
 To avoid this, you can change the Standby mode settings.